wasserstadtspindlersfeld/home/contacts/contacts.md

 ## Bock Hausverwaltung

-Contact in case of:
+General Hausverwaltung company, that is responsible for most of the apartments in the building.

+Typical topics:
 - Problems with keys (lost, stolen)
 - Painting
 - Mounting lights
-- any other Hausverwaltung topic
+- any other Hausverwaltung related topic

 ### General contact

+> Use this contact first.

 | | |
 |-|-|